khairimusa/go-image-upload-service/README.md

 3. bin/: location of compiled executable programs built by Go.
 ```

 Note: make sure to clone the project to src/ folder so that dont have to configure anything.
-After that your are good to go
+After that you are good to go

-if having issues with the 3rd party libraries importing run command below:
+if having issues importing 3rd party libraries run command below:

 ```
 go get -u <github.com>/<username>/<reponame>